Contagion (video game): Gameplay

 Flatline is a multiplayer-geared wave based survival mode.
 The player starts in a singular location, where new parts of the map open every few waves.
 At the end of a wave, players who died the previous round are resurrected and all players have the option to visit a shop/safehouse and get better weapons/equipment.

 Panic Objective and Panic Classic emulate the previous game of the "franchise", Zombie Panic Source.

-Contagion is distinguished from other similar games in the genre in that it features "Romero Zombies" (zombies akin to those seen in the Night of the Living Dead series of films by director George Romero).
+Contagion is distinguished from other similar games in the genre in that it features "Romero Zombies" (zombies akin to those seen in the Night of the Living Dead series of films by director George A. Romero).
 Resources such as weapons and ammunition are scarce, encouraging more precise and methodical gameplay.
 Unlike other games in the genre, Contagion does not feature zombies with special abilities, with the exception of a rare riot cop zombie wearing body armor that can survive significantly more damage than a regular zombie.